Child Maintenance Appeals

-CSA/CMS often make decisions that are disputed, and may require an application to appeal.
-CSA/CMS appeals are administered by the HM Courts and Tribunal which form part of the Ministry of Justice and are independant from CSA/CMS.
-The case is heard by a Tribunal Judge and in some circumstances a Financially Qualified Panel Member.
-It is vital that you seek held and advice about child support law during the Tribunal process.
-There are strict time frames in which to comply and a degree of information may have to be submitted prior to any hearing.
+Tribunal proceedings are similar to other court processes and require appropriate participation and preparation.
+It is vital that you seek help and advice about child support law during the Tribunal process.
+There are strict time frames in which to comply with requests, and a degree of information may have to be submitted prior to any hearing.

 - A Maintenance Assessment/Calculation

-- There are appeal rights against Paternity, but disputed paternity claims are dealt with by a Magistrate Court and not a Tribunal.
+- There are appeal rights against Paternity, but these are dealt with by a Magistrate Court and not HMCTs.

-- There are limited appeal rights against a Deduction from Earnings Order, but these are also dealt with by a Magistrate Court.
+- There are limited appeal rights against a Deduction from Earnings Order, and Deduction Orders but these are also dealt with by a Magistrate Court.